-You are cordially invited to attend the 2017 annual meeting of stockholders of Guidewire Software, Inc. to be held on Thursday, December 7, 2017, at 1:30 p.m.
+You are cordially invited to attend the 2018 annual meeting of stockholders of Guidewire Software, Inc. (the "Company") to be held on Thursday, December 6, 2018, at 1:30 p.m.
 Pacific Time at the Conference Center, East Tower Lobby Entrance, 1051 E. Hillsdale Blvd., Foster City, California 94404.

-We are holding the meeting for the following purposes:
+We are holding the annual meeting for the following purposes:

-- 1. To elect two Class III directors; - 2.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2018; - 3.
-To conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - 4.
-To transact such other business as may properly come before the meeting or at any and all adjournments, continuations or postponements thereof.
+- 1. To elect three Class I directors: - 2.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2019; - 3.
+To conduct a non-binding advisory vote to approve the compensation of our named executive officers; - 4.
+To vote on a stockholder proposal requesting that the Company take action to declassify the board of directors, if properly presented at the annual meeting; and - 5.
+To transact such other business as may properly come before the annual meeting or at any and all adjournments, continuations or postponements thereof.

-If you owned our common stock at the close of business on October 13, 2017, you may attend and vote at the meeting.
-A list of stockholders eligible to vote at the meeting will be available for review during our regular business hours at our headquarters in Foster City, California for the ten days prior to the meeting for any purpose related to the meeting.
-This notice, the Proxy Statement and the Annual Report on Form 10-K are first being mailed to stockholders and posted on our website on or about November 3, 2017.
+If you owned our common stock at the close of business on October 12, 2018, you may attend and vote at the annual meeting.
+A list of stockholders eligible to vote at the annual meeting will be available for review during our regular business hours at our headquarters in Foster City, California for the ten days prior to the annual meeting for any purpose related to the annual meeting.
+This notice, the Proxy Statement and the Annual Report on Form 10-K are first being mailed to stockholders and posted on our website on or about November 5, 2018.

 Your vote is important.
-Whether or not you plan to attend the meeting, I hope that you will vote as soon as possible.
+Whether or not you plan to attend the annual meeting, I hope that you will vote as soon as possible.
 You may vote your shares via a toll-free telephone number or over the Internet.
-You may also submit your proxy card or voting instruction card for the meeting by completing, signing, dating and returning your proxy card or voting instruction card in the envelope provided.
-Any stockholder of record attending the meeting may vote in person, even if you have already returned a proxy card or voting instruction card.
+You may also submit your proxy card or voting instruction card for the annual meeting by completing, signing, dating and returning your proxy card or voting instruction card in the envelope provided.
+Any stockholder of record attending the annual meeting may vote in person, even if you have already returned a proxy card or voting instruction card.